explorer7733/AnnaK-weather-dashboard/README.md

 * My motivation was to create a Weather Dashboard application by using a server-side APIs (particularly, OpenWeather API) and continue to practice the skills (addEventListener, localStorage, JSON.parse).

-* I cretaed a Weather Dashboard application according with the provided criteria.
+* I created a Weather Dashboard application according with the provided criteria.

 * I learned the following: